 Where a development proposal lies within sight of an identified Exceptional Key View, and/or could affect it, a Landscape and Visual Impact Assessment or similar study should be carried out to demonstrate that levels of effects are acceptable, and that the scheme has been sited and designed sensitively and appropriately, reflecting, respecting, and where possible, enhancing the landscape context within which it is situated.
+The information required in the assessment study should be proportionate to the type and scale of development proposed.

-Development proposals which have a high degree of adverse effect on one or more of the Exceptional Key Views will be refused.

-Map 7 Exceptional Key Viewpoints, Visual Study Report, January 2019
+Development proposals which have a high degree of adverse effect on one or more of the Exceptional Key Views will not be supported.
+Map 7: Exceptional Key Viewpoints, Visual Study Report, January 2019